Chronic traumatic encephalopathy in sports: American football

 On May 2, 2012, retired twelve-time Pro Bowler Junior Seau died of suicide from a gunshot wound to the chest.
 There was speculation that he had brain damage due to CTE.
 Seau's family donated his brain tissue to the National Institute of Neurological Disorders and Stroke.
 On January 10, 2013, the brain pathology report was released, and Seau's brain showed evidence of CTE.
 Seven months after Seau's death, on December 1, 2012, Kansas City Chiefs linebacker Jovan Belcher killed his girlfriend, then drove to Arrowhead Stadium and killed himself in front of then-GM Scott Pioli and then-head coach Romeo Crennel.
 A year later, on behalf of Belcher's minor daughter, a family lawyer filed a wrongful-death lawsuit against the Chiefs, alleging that the team deliberately ignored warning signs of CTE, possibly leading to Belcher's suicide.
 The lawyer also hired a medical examiner to examine Belcher's brain for signs of CTE.
 On September 29, 2014, it was confirmed that he had CTE.
 Coverage of Belcher's murder-suicide, combined with the suicide of Junior Seau, drew national attention to CTE and its effects on the brains of football players.

 In September 2015, researchers with the United States Department of Veterans Affairs and Boston University announced that they had identified CTE in 96 percent of National Football League players that they had examined and in 79 percent of all football players.
 By November 2016, 90 of 94 former NFL players had been posthumously diagnosed with CTE by McKee.
 Professional players diagnosed included eight-time Pro Bowler Lou Creekmur, Cookie Gilchrist and Wally Hilgenberg.

 In March 2016, former NFL running back Kevin Turner, who played for the New England Patriots and Philadelphia Eagles, died at age 46.
 Earlier, in 2010, he had been diagnosed with amyotrophic lateral sclerosis (ALS).
 But after his death, his brain was donated to Boston University Brain CTE Center, which diagnosed Turner with a severe case of CTE and stated that it was CTE, not ALS, that had killed him.
+However, there has been research into the connections of both CTE and ALS.